jacobjackk/story-telling-web-app/README.md

 ## WhatsApp Groups

-If you're interested in engaging with our community and discussing story ideas, consider joining our [WhatsApp groups](https://cheetahlinks.com/news/).
+If you're interested in engaging with our community and discussing story ideas, consider joining our [KWWW](https://).